cjmielke/quarantineAtHome/receptors/mpro-1/README.md

 This is the main protease of the coronavirus.
 You can learn more about it at [RCSB](http://pdb101.rcsb.org/motm/242)

-This particular structure is based on a recent [fragment screening](https://twitter.com/MartinWalshDLS/status/1236355083585179648) experiment.
+This particular structure is based on a recent [fragment screening experiment by Martin Walsh et al.](https://twitter.com/MartinWalshDLS/status/1236355083585179648)

 ![alt text](img/x0678.png "Main protease")